sa-aguilarv/DFA-project/README.md

 Output files are in *.csv format (see __automata_correct_results.csv__).

+**NOTE**: For this project to work, <pandas> Python library is required.
+You may install it with:
+$ pip install pandas
+or follow installation instructions found in https://pandas.pydata.org/docs/getting_started/install.html

 # Evaluation

 The Deteministic Finite Automaton (DFA) implementation in Python followed these evaluation criteria: